Active shooter training: Effectiveness and qualifications

 Other controversies arise over the effectiveness of certain programs or the qualifications and tactics used by those teaching them.
 For instance, some trainers focus solely on the training acronyms and directions, no matter the situation.
 Others deem this type of training as ineffective and are instead advocating for a scenario-based training protocol.

 Some training programs are created by police, school resource officers, or SWAT, while others are created by current or former military, Special Operations, psychologists, Federal agents, or more.
 Some citizens and other professionals express concern that first responders do not have the appropriate credentials to direct an active shooter response training program for civilians.
-The expressed concern is that some first responders are not adequately trained in active shooting response strategies and either have not received, are currently receiving or only recently received their own training through the ALERRT (or like) program--thereby representing inadequate qualifications or experience to be training others.
+The expressed concern is that some first responders are not adequately trained in active shooting response strategies and either have not received, are currently receiving or only recently received their own training through the ALERRT (or like) program—thereby representing inadequate qualifications or experience to be training others.
 The FBI indicates that some officers and agents are under-experienced and under-educated in how to handle active shootings, even as a first responder.
 Broward County Sheriff's Office, for example, also received widespread criticism for their handling of the Stoneman Douglas school shooting as first responders.
 The public outcry was focused on the inadequacies of first responders in addressing active shootings at all.

 Schools have changed the way that they approach the possibility of an active shooter entering the building.
 The different strategies that students and staff used at the Virginia Tech shooting in 2007, made significant difference in the amount of injuries.
 It can be concluded that the more resistance that the staff and students used, the less likely the shooter could enter the room.

+Police responses

+Over the time that school shootings have taken place, there have been some incidents of law enforcement response time not living up to what is expected of them.
+For example, video from the school shooting in Uvalde, Texas, showed officers waiting in the halls as the active shooter was making his way through the building and harming young students.
+The video footage that revealed this to the public sparked outrage amongst the community as people demanded answers as to why law enforcement would allow young children to become victims to such a horrific incident.
+In stark contrast, the police response from the Nashville school shooting showed that it’s possible for officers to clear a building, neutralize the threat, and minimize casualties within minutes.
+When comparing the footage from these two responses, the Uvalde officers failed to locate the shooter in a timely manner, they fled from the sound of gunfire, and withheld the footage from the public for weeks.
+On the other hand, the Nashville police found and neutralized the shooter and released the footage within 24 hours.